Maverick Buying: The Savings in the Details

 In the recent challenging times, where the demands are fluctuating and margins are getting thinner, procurement organizations are formulating strategies to mitigate the risk of fluctuating supplies and price hikes.
 The procurement function, as a critical cost down opportunity, has reached the apex priority for the strategists and the decision-makers in the organization.
 In this case, maverick buying can obstruct the organization from reaching its cost-saving goals.

-The purpose of the whitepaper is to study the maverick buying and its causes.
+The purpose of the whitepaper is to study maverick buying and its causes.
 The paper captures the various aspects of maverick buying pertaining to MRO (Maintenance, Repair, and Overhaul).
 It percolates the factors advocating and demerits of maverick buying.
-In addition, it highlights the human tendencies and organization’s pitfalls behind the maverick buying.
+In addition, it highlights the human tendencies and organization’s pitfalls behind maverick buying.